toriqulislam149/Wazuh-SIEM-Windows-Monitoring/README.md

 3. Configured the internal firewall rules to allow traffic on ports `1514` and `1515`.

 ### Phase 2: Dynamic Windows Agent Deployment
-To make the installation automated and scalable across thousands of corporate endpoints, a custom script was engineered.
+To make the installation automated and scalable across thousands of corporate endpoints without modifying the code, a custom script was engineered.

-1. Open **Windows PowerShell** as an Administrator.
+1. Open **Windows PowerShell** on the target machine as an Administrator.
 2. Run the dynamic automation script located in this repository (`install_agent.ps1`):
    ```powershell
    # Set execution policy for the session